What questions do parents need to ask when helping to weigh up tertiary education options?

 Studying a degree is a big commitment in many ways, not least financially.
 Students will need to consider tuition fees, living costs and other expenses such as transport, textbooks, food and accommodation.
 The main expense will be tuition fees.
 For Australian citizens and permanent humanitarian visa holders, a HELP loan is possible from the Australian government and helps support the cost of tuition.
 This is called FEE-Help.
 (Referred to as HECS-Help at the big universities.)
 These HELP loans are only available from registered institutes of higher education and registered training organisations.

-ICMS Undergraduate and Postgraduate degrees are recognised in the same way as all the traditional universities.
+ICMS Undergraduate and Postgraduate degrees are recognised bachelor’s and master’s degrees.
 ICMS undergraduate and postgraduate courses are accredited and regulated through TEQSA.

 Likewise, all Bachelor degrees, Graduate Certificates and Master’s degrees from ICMS represent high academic quality in the higher education sector in Australia and globally.
 Courses offered to international students have the Commonwealth Register of Institutions and Courses for Overseas Students (CRICOS) Codes which indicate a registered program offered to international students studying in Australia on student visas.

 If students aren’t sure that a three-year bachelor degree is right for them or if they are uncertain whether they’ll meet the entry requirements, they should understand that a diploma qualification from a pathway provider like the Aspire Institute is essentially the first year of a bachelor degree.
-Students can use credits gained in their diploma as a stepping-stone to continue into the second year of a bachelor degree at ICMS or any of the other universities which the Aspire Institute partners with, such as UTS.
+Students can use credits gained in their diploma as a stepping-stone to continue into the second year of a bachelor degree at ICMS or at a university which the Aspire Institute partners with, such as UTS.
 For those students who are ready to hit the job market, they’d graduate after just 8 months of accelerated study with a great formal qualification.

 Parents are welcome to call or email the Domestic Development Office if you have any questions about their child’s application: